Oslo-class frigate: Stavanger

 Stavanger was decommissioned in 1998.
 She was later used for target practice and sunk in 2001 by a single DM2A3 torpedo launched from the Ula-class submarine Utstein (S 302).

 Bergen

-Bergen was decommissioned in August 2005, and scrapped in 2013.
+Bergen was decommissioned in August 2005.
+In September of 2025, she was sunk by a QUICKSINK bomb dropped from a B-2 Stealth bomber.

 Trondheim

 On 17 March 2006 at 20:10 CET, Trondheim ran aground off Lines island in Sør-Trøndelag.
 No injuries among the 121-man crew were reported.
 The incident was reported from the ship itself, and at 20:30 it came loose again.
 Water flooded two compartments (paint storage and forward pump room) of the ship.
 The compartments were sealed and three ships were sent to assist the frigate.
 The frigate was towed to port in Bergen by the coast guard vessel NoCGV Tromsø.

 HNoMS Trondheim was used after decommissioning as a target ship.
 On 5 June 2013, she was severely damaged in a test of the Norwegian-designed Naval Strike Missile system off the coast of the island of Andøya.

+In September of 2025, she was sunk alongside HNoMS Bergen.
+She was struck by a torpedo launched from the Ula-class submarine Uthaug.